relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/email_data_sources/microsoft_office_365_mail_archive_mailbox.md

 ---
 layout: default
-title: Microsoft O365 Email and Calendar
+title: Microsoft O365 MAil Archive Mailbox
 nav_exclude: true
 ---

-# Microsoft O365 Email and Calendar
+# Microsoft Office O365 Mail Archive Mailbox
 {: .no_toc }

-This topic provides details on how to capture Microsoft Office 365 Email and Calendar messages via Collect.
+The Microsoft O365 Mail Archive Mailbox is not collected via the Microsoft O365 Mail and Calendar data source.
+This topic provides details on how to capture data from the Microsoft O365 Mail Archive Mailbox via Collect.
 {: .fs-6 .fw-300 }

 1. TOC